 Brusque and demanding rascal ‘Alan Gaskell’ (Gable) captains the Kin Lung, a tramp steamer out of Hong Kong, bound for Singapore with a fortune in gold, a deck-full of coolie laborers, a motley crew of officers and a passenger list from Trouble.
 Gaskell’s shore-side plaything ‘Dolly “China Doll” Portland’ (Harlow) busts his chops mile-a-minute (she really luvs the dope, see) and he growls back at her with a disgust that disguises his inner mush.
 Seedy businessman ‘Jamesy McArdle’ (Wallace Beery) makes a loutish play for China Doll, and the captain’s aristocratic former flame ‘Sybil Barclay’ (Rosalind Russell) shows up, single.
 The ship runs full-on into a cyclone and then is boarded by pirates, who aren’t shy about using torture to get at that gold.

-Jules Furthman and James Kevin McGuinness wrote the script, though a slew of typewriter-banging hands had nursed it along since Crosbie Garstin’s novel was snagged by the studio shortly after its 1930 bow.
+Jules Furthman and James Kevin McGuinness wrote the script, though a slew of typewriter-banging hands had nursed it along since MGM snagged Crosbie Garstin’s novel shortly after its 1930 bow.
 In the book, subtitled “A Novel Of The East”, China Doll was Chinese, and there was a mixed-race love-child subplot, so of course that had to be jettisoned, as well as opium smoking (fiendish fumes could lead to interracial sex and the lifelong stain of such an abhorrent blunder).
 Problem solved, as platinum blonde Jean is safely more ginger snap than fortune cookie. **

 Directed apace by Tay Garnett (Bataan, The Postman Always Rings Twice), this was the 4th of six Gable-Harlow teamings, and they have the “sparks fly” thing down pat.
 Gable barks his dialogue faster than a Tommygun, and Harlow breaks the needle on the Screechograph, but they’re fun.
-He’s supposed to be from England (as he was in Mutiny On The Bounty), but aside from using long ‘a’s in pronouncing words like “a-gain” he’s closer to Cleveland-upon-Ohio than Stratford-upon-Avon.
-Beery is awful with a bogus Irish accent that wouldn’t fool a deaf Setter (Clark & Jean both loathed him–few peers had anything good to say about the coarse blowhard).
-Robert Benchley is equally painful as a comic relief drunk, sloshed into babble the entire trip.
-Roz Russell gives the best modulated performance as the genteel–and gracious–competitor for the captain’s favors: her subtle go at a Brit accent isn’t indolent.
+Clark’s supposed to be from England (as he was in Mutiny On The Bounty), but aside from using long ‘a’s pronouncing words like “a-gain” he’s closer to Cleveland-upon-Ohio than Stratford-upon-Avon.
+Beery is awful with a bogus Irish accent that wouldn’t fool a deaf Setter (Clark & Jean both loathed him; few peers had anything good to say about the coarse blowhard).
+Robert Benchley is equally painful as a comic relief drunk, sloshed into babble for the entire trip.
+Roz Russell gives the best-modulated performance as the genteel and gracious competitor for the captain’s favors: her subtle go at a Brit accent isn’t indolent.

 When the action gets underway, it’s fairly rough stuff.
-During the typhoon a steamroller breaks loose on deck, running back and forth over the rolling, cascade drenched deck, squashing several screaming extras in an impressively staged sequence.
-When the pirates board, things get brutal, with application of the dreaded Malay Boot contraption and assorted mayhem climaxing with an old-school heroic payback of wholesale bad guy slaughter.
+During the typhoon, an impressively staged sequence has a steamroller breaks loose on deck, running back and forth over the heaving, cascade-drenched deck, squashing several screaming extras.
+The pirates board and things get brutal: application of the dreaded Malay Boot contraption and assorted mayhem climaxing with a heroic old-school payback of wholesale bad guy slaughter.
 Eat lead, uncivilized scum! ***